-Silicon Valley Moms Group holds monthly online book clubs, featuring a range of topics and writing styles.
+SV Moms Group holds monthly online book clubs, featuring a range of topics and writing styles.
 Our bloggers do not write traditional book reviews, but instead use the books we read as inspiration for blog posts on our personal blogs that are about our own experiences.
-On the day of the book club, a summary post is published on one of the Silicon Valley Moms Group sites, as well as a lead-in post by one of our bloggers.
 The authors join in on the discussion as well, to give their perspectives on the various posts.
 We invite you to buy the books, read along with us and add your voice to the discussion.
 Happy reading!

-Click here to view all Silicon Valley Moms Group book club posts.
+Click here to view all SV Moms Group book club posts.

 If you are a publisher or author who is interested in providing a book for one of our book clubs, we would love to hear from you.
 Please scroll down to read the information for publishers and authors and send an email to info (at) svmoms dot com.